G. Duncan Bauman

 George Duncan Bauman (April 12, 1912 – April 14, 2003) was the publisher of the St. Louis Globe-Democrat from 1967 until 1984.

 He was born in Humboldt, Iowa, in 1912, the son of Peter William Bauman, Sr. (1886-1976) and Mae Marguerite (Duncan) Bauman (1890-1971), daughter of Alexander Hood Duncan (1859-1942), who owned a furniture store and mortuary in Humboldt.
 He had two siblings: a sister, Virginia Mae (Mrs. Louis P. Matthei, M.D.)
 (1915-1996) and Peter William, Jr. (Mary Jane Christine) (1919-2001).
 George Bauman graduated from Loyola Academy in Chicago, class of 1930, and attended and graduated from Loyola University in Chicago, Illinois from 1930 to 1935.

 After graduation, Bauman began his work in journalism as a reporter for the Chicago Herald-Examiner.
 There, he was involved in the surrender of Robert George Irwin, wanted for the Easter weekend murder of girlfriend Veronica Gedeon, her mother, and a boarder.
 The Herald-Examiner had paid Irwin $5,000 for the exclusive rights to Irwin’s confession and surrender to authorities.

 Bauman temporarily left journalism in 1939, moving to St. Louis to work as an architectural representative for the paint manufacturer Pratt & Lambert Inc. In 1943, however, he returned, joining the St. Louis Globe-Democrat as a reporter.
-He became the assistant city editor (while attending Washington University Law School, where he graduated in 1948).
+He became the assistant city editor (while attending Washington University School of Law, where he graduated in 1948).
 Bauman was promoted to the newspaper’s personnel manager in 1951.
 In 1959, after the newspaper had been purchased by the Newhouse family in 1955 and had entered into a joint operating agreement with its principal competitor, the St. Louis Post-Dispatch, he became the Globe-Democrats business manager.
 In 1967, he was named to succeed Richard Amberg as its publisher.

 A major difference between the St. Louis dailies concerned their policies of civic involvement.
 While the Pulitzer family’s Post-Dispatch formally prohibited its staff from most involvement in local organizations to avoid conflicts of interest, the Globe-Democrat encouraged it, and Bauman was particularly active in St. Louis civic organizations.
 From 1957 to 1961 he served as the secretary of the St. Louis Board of Election Commissioners.“Vote Probed,” San Antonio Express and News, 1960-08-07 at p.
 8.